Winter Brain Fog Is Real. Here’s How to Beat It

 Brain Booster #6: Sniff Some Rosemary Oil

 Rosemary has long been linked to memory.
 People even used to wrap the so-called remembrance herb around their heads, Dr. Masley says.

 The jury is still out on whether that had any effect, but recent research on rosemary oil is promising.
 A team of researchers at Northumbria University gave older adults a memory test in a room infused with rosemary essential oil, lavender essential oil, or no aroma at all.

 They found the adults in the rosemary-scented room were more alert and performed better.
 Those in the lavender-scented room were more relaxed but had a decrease in performance.

-But if you enjoy the scent of rosemary, don’t have pets, and don’t have any chronic conditions, feel free to give it a try—perhaps while reading or practicing a hobby.
 Look for essential oils and diffusers from reputable stores, and be sure to read the instructions.